Limekiln wind farmPublished: 13th July 2015

-Update 27 July 2016: The applicant has re-submitted the previous scheme design proposal for this wind farm of 24 turbines.
-This is exactly the same scheme rejected by Scottish Ministers in July 2015 following the Public Inquiry held in August 2014.
+Update 27 July 2016: The applicant has re-submitted the previous scheme design proposal for this wind farm of 24 turbines in spite of this being rejected by Scottish Ministers in July 2015 following the Public Inquiry held in August 2014.
 We have submitted an objection to this latest application - you can read this in the downloads below.

 Update 13 January 2016: The developer has brought back an almost identical proposal in spite of last year's refusal after the Public Inquiry.
 This highlights the need for genuine reform in the planning process so that communities are not beleaguered for years by poor and inappropriate applications.
 We believe this new application should be rejected without further ado.

-Background to original (2013) application and Public Local Inquiry: An application for a 24 turbine wind farm at Limekiln, by developer Infinergy Ltd, was submitted in 2013.
+Background to original (2013) application and Public Local Inquiry into Limekiln I: An application for a 24 turbine wind farm at Limekiln, by developer Infinergy Ltd, was submitted in 2013.
 The development site is around 1.5km south of Reay in Caithness, on the edge of Wild Land Area 39: East Halladale Flows.

 We gave evidence at a Public Local Inquiry in September 2014 into this scheme where we expressed conccern about the impact in an area immediately adjacent to one of Scotland’s new Wild Land Areas.
 Highland Council also gave evidence at the Inquiry, following the unanimous decision to oppose the scheme at a meeting of the North Planning Committee, where the application was described as “visually shocking.”